fcavallarin/htcap/README.md

   -A CREDENTIALS   username and password used for HTTP authentication separated by a colon -U USERAGENT     set user agent
-  -t TIMEOUT       maximum seconds spent to analyze a page (default 300) -S               skip initial url check
+  -t TIMEOUT       maximum seconds spent to analyze a page (default 300) -u USER_SCRIPT   inject USER_SCRIPT into any loaded page -S               skip initial checks
   -G               group query_string parameters with the same name ('[]' ending excluded) -N               don't normalize URL path (keep ../../) -R               maximum number of redirects to follow (default 10)